Executive briefing

 • Which governance controls create speed because they are explicit?

-• What would increase organizational throughput without adding headcount?
+• What would increase execution leverage without adding headcount?

 09